 Travel is important for everyone, including Thalidomide-affected people.
 It plays a key role in enabling people to visit family and friends, experience new things and leave their everyday routines behind.
 For people affected by Thalidomide, even taking a walk in their own neighbourhood can be challenging.
 For this reason, we provide support for travel and other activities outside the home by paying the costs for personal accompaniment.
-We have learned that this support is essential for many Thalidomide-affected people, especially during the coronavirus pandemic, and we have doubled the maximum support amount for the year 2020.

 Many doctors are unfamiliar with how to support Thalidomide-affected people.
 This is why we can enable you to visit one of the Thalidomide competence centres in the city of Hamburg or in the county of Rhein-Sieg.
 We provide funding for personal accompaniment over a three-day period, giving you time to seek advice and treatment from experts.

 Would you like to apply for personal accompaniment?